 - Full Traffic (non-split-tunnel).
 This encrypts all internet traffic from your computer but may inadvertently block you from using resources on your local network, such as a networked printer at home.
-This also allows access to library journals as if you were on campus.
 If you are traveling or using wi-fi in an untrusted location like a coffee shop or hotel, you may wish to encrypt all of your internet traffic through the Full Traffic non-split-tunnel VPN to provide an additional layer of security.

 You can select the type of VPN you want to use each time you connect to the Stanford Public VPN.

 - Download the Cisco AnyConnect VPN for Windows installer.